H-2B Visas for Seasonal Non-Agriculture Workers

 Temporary Employment of Foreign Workers in the United States

-The H-2B program allows employers to hire temporary foreign workers in non-agricultural occupations for up to 9 months.
+The H-2B program allows employers to hire temporary foreign workers in non-agricultural occupations – generally for up to 9 months for seasonal jobs.
 If the job is a one-time occurrence, an H-2B visa holder may be permitted to stay longer.

-If the H-2B program is the right fit for you as an employer or foreign worker, than time is of the essence to begin the process due to the limited amount of H-2B visas granted every year.
-To learn more, call 212-203-4795 to speak with one of our reputable immigration lawyers today.
+If the H-2B program is the right fit for you as an employer or foreign worker, then time is of the essence to begin the process due to the limited number of H-2B visas granted every year.
+To learn more, call 212-203-4795 to speak with one of our experienced immigration lawyers today.

 H-2B Visa Requirements for Employers and Workers